 Too many external corners

 When you’re designing your home, a common mistake we see is adding too many outer wall corners!
 To be clear, we’re not advocating you stick with just a square box, but you need to be aware that every additional corner adds cost.
+For more information on pricing view our article on modular home cost.

 With this mistake, there is no real right and wrong answer.
 Just bear in mind that the more corners, the more complex, the more expensive your home will be!